 You Never Know Who Your Friends Are by Chris Green

 The next time I logged into Facebook as Quentin, he had five friends.
 Besides myself and Seamus Dark, there were three others, Reuben Flood, Bob Scouler and Guy Coventry, all minor characters from stories of mine.
-Reuben was a character from the semi-autobiographical Quicksand, Bob from my epic tale Norwegian Wood and Guy from my homage to jazz and film noir, Door Swings Both Ways.
+Reuben was a character from the semi-autobiographical Quicksand, Bob from my epic tale Isn’t it Good, Norwegian Wood? and Guy from my homage to jazz and film noir, Jazz.
 I could find no rational explanation amongst the armada of thoughts struggling to surface.
 This was beginning to feel a little spooky.
 It was like the feeling you get at night when you think someone is following a few steps behind you.
 Chills ran up and down my spine.

 I phoned my friend, Ram, who I saw as quite knowledgeable about all IT matters.
 Ram banged on a bit about internet security, proxy servers, hackers, firewalls, and malware, but after a few minutes of his techspeak, I was none the wiser.
 What on earth were packet sniffers and keyloggers?